Buckle up as we plunge into the domain of Nissan Titans!

 Ah, 2017 – the year Nissan stubbed its toe with the innovative Titan launch.

-Engine problems led to leaks and stalls, and electrical gremlins caused battery drains quicker than your phone at a music festival.
+Engine problems led to leaks and stalls, and electrical gremlins caused battery drains faster than your phone at a music festival.

-Sure, the cabin was agreeable and it drove well, but those early hiccups put it firmly in the “maybe next year” category.
+Sure, the cabin was comfortable and it drove well, but those early hiccups put it firmly in the “maybe next year” category.

 Check out NHTSA’s assessment card for the 2017 Titan.